YU000jp/logseq-plugin-daily-notice/readme.md

 # Logseq Plugin: *Weekday Notice*

+- A plugin that displays user messages by day of the week, with the added functionality of reminding about overdue tasks.

 - Development stage 👷🚧

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.